This story was originally published and last updated .

 What will it look like?

-Other changes spotted include smart display-like Nest alert overlays for folks with the smart home hardware to take advantage of it.
-Native and live YouTube TV integration is also purported planned, baked directly into the launcher itself, plus a new Assistant interface for things like searches.
+Other changes spotted earlier in the year included smart display-like Nest alert overlays for folks with the smart home hardware to take advantage of it, plus a new Assistant interface, though we haven't seen any of that in action yet, either.

-Detailed specs for the upcoming Android TV dongle have been divined from XDA's leaked software images:
+Detailed specs for the upcoming Android TV dongle have been divined from XDA's leaked software images.
+While it's not competing with more powerful hardware like the Nvidia Shield, it should hold its own when it comes to basic tasks like streaming.

 |SoC||Amlogic S905X2 w/ Quad-core Cortex A53 @ 1.8GHz & Mali-G31 MP2 GPU|